ollm/OpenComic/README.md

-This application contains the webcomic [Pepper&Carrot](https://www.peppercarrot.com) by David Revoy licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This application contains as example the webcomic [Pepper&Carrot](https://www.peppercarrot.com) by David Revoy licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 Based on the universe of Hereva created by David Revoy with contributions by Craig Maloney.